VDA5050/VDA5050/VDA5050_EN.md

 Where possible, JSON data types must be used.
 A Boolean value is thus encoded by "true / false", NOT with an enumeration (TRUE, FALSE) or magic numbers.
+Numerical data types are specified with type and precision, e.g. float64 or uint32.
+Special number values from the IEEE 754 like NaN and infinity are not supported.